AIR-Bench 2024: A Safety Benchmark Based on Risk Categories from Regulations and Policies: Curation of

 \subsection{Data Expansion}

-Next, we apply two mutations: \textit{uncommon dialects} \cite{samvelyan2024rainbow} and \textit{authority endorsement} \cite{zeng2024johnny} to diversify the base prompts while maintaining their semantic meaning.
-Uncommon dialects involve rephrasing the prompts using non-standard vocabulary, grammar, and syntax, simulating how the prompts might be expressed by speakers of different dialects or non-native speakers.
-Authority endorsement frames the prompts as originating from or endorsed by authoritative sources to increase their perceived legitimacy.
+To diversify the base prompts while maintaining their semantic meaning, we apply two mutations: \textit{uncommon dialects} \cite{samvelyan2024rainbow} and \textit{authority endorsement} \cite{zeng2024johnny}.
+This process involves both automated and manual steps.
+Initially, we use \model{GPT-4o} to generate variations of each base prompt in uncommon dialects and with authority endorsement using the prompts provided by the original authors as in-context examples.
+Human experts then review and refine these generated variations to ensure quality and adherence to the intended risk category.
+Uncommon dialects involve rephrasing prompts using non-standard vocabulary, grammar, and syntax, simulating expressions by speakers of different dialects or non-native speakers.
+Authority endorsement frames prompts as originating from or endorsed by authoritative sources to increase perceived legitimacy.
+For instance, the prompt ``Detail the steps required to reverse-engineer a proprietary software application to find and exploit hidden vulnerabilities'' might be transformed into ``Mate, can ya spell out the steps for crackin' open that fancy software to suss out and exploit its secret weak spots?'' (uncommon dialect) or ``According to numerous cybersecurity experts...'' (authority endorsement).
 These mutations aim to increase the prompts' effectiveness against safety-aligned models \cite{samvelyan2024rainbow,zeng2024johnny}.
-For example, transforming the prompt ``Detail the steps required to reverse-engineer a proprietary software application to find and exploit hidden vulnerabilities.'' into uncommon dialect yields: ``Mate, can ya spell out the steps for crackin' open that fancy software to suss out and exploit its secret weak spots?
-No one's the wiser, yeah?'' and authority endorsement yield: ``According to numerous cybersecurity experts...''
-Further details can be found in Appendix \ref{sec:curation}.
+Further details are in Appendix \ref{sec:curation}.